 Heritage attractions in Lincolnshire are joining a scheme to support people who have hidden disabilities.

-Named the Sunflower Lanyard Scheme, it helps those with disabilities including autism, Asperger syndrome, dementia and more.
+Named the Sunflower Lanyard Scheme, it aims to help visitors with hidden disabilities including autism, Asperger syndrome, dementia and more.
 The idea is people can choose to wear a sunflower-patterned lanyard as a subtle indicator to staff that they may need support at any point during their visit.

 The organisations taking part include Lincoln Castle, The Collection museum, the Usher Gallery, the Battle of Britain Memorial Flight Visitor Centre, the Museum of Lincolnshire Life and Gainsborough Old Hall.